 - Select Heat Maps to review and export click results.

-- Click the tabs to see Opens, Clicks, Unsubscribes, Bounces, Forward to a Friend Sharing and your top Email Clients.
+- Click the tabs to see Opens, Clicks, Unsubscribes, Bounces, Sharing, and your top Email Clients.

 - Narrow down your results by date range, domain, or A/B version.

 - Click icons to show results by hour, day of week, or campaign date range

 Go to Reporting > Run Reports to create a PDF report.